 The first person up will be Jeff Sessions, who's a senator from Alabama.

-And like in the past, when they did this one other time, when he was up for another job many years ago, federal judgeship 30 years ago, he was smeared and he was slandered.
+And like in the past, when they did this one other time, when he was up for another job many years ago, a federal judgeship 30 years ago, he was smeared and he was slandered.

-You ain't nothing to a punk side.
+You ain't nothing to a punk site.

 Now come on, do something.